MTEvrest/WikipediaSummary/README.md

 # Overview

 This project contains a functional webapp that summarizes the top Wikipedia pages in a paginated table format.
-The search can be controlled by three criteria: date, number of results, and the country the search results are in.
+The search can be controlled by three criteria: date, number of results, and the country the search results are from.
 After changing the search criteria, the user would hit search again to repopulate the table.

 # Brief Explanation of Code